 One of the things that sets us apart from many opticians is our close attention to your past records, which are always available to your Optometrist so that you can get continuity of care which is important in really understanding of your visual and glasses needs.

-Donner Optometrists are 'independent' opticians giving all our staff freedom of choice of frames and lenses allowing them to find the perfect pair for you.
-This ethos of independence has stood us in good stead, with David Donner being the third generation of Donners in Optics.
+Donner Optometrists are ‘independent’ opticians giving all our staff freedom of choice of frames and lenses allowing them to find the perfect pair for you.
+This ethos of independence has stood us in good stead, with David Donner being the third generation of Donners in Optics since first opening in 1949 in Leatherhead.
 When David retired in 2019, he sought to find a similarly reputable family business who could continue to look after the practice and patients.
 Rawlings Opticians were delighted and honoured to be chosen by David as we share so many similar values and in 2020 celebrated over 125 years in the eyecare business.
 There are still several members of the Rawling family working in the company which, after 4 generations, is something we are truly proud of.

 We have a huge choice of frames with up to 1000 different styles in some branches and our independent status means we have frames and lenses available from many different manufacturers all over the world.
 Our dispensing team are trained to help you make the right choice and will spend all the time you need to help you get the look you want and with the vision you need.
-Special smart mirrors with cameras will let you see exactly what you look like in the selection of frames you choose before you make the final decision.
-These even allow those with strong prescriptions to see their frames clearly before a decision is made.
+Our passion is to give you glasses that you love , look good and see better.
 All our glasses have a satisfaction guarantee, and are covered by a two year guarantee against manufacturing defects.

 You are entitled to an eye examination paid for by the NHS if: